 Cordstrap focus on ensuring our customers’ cargo is protected.
 That is why, as well as developing globally compliant solutions to protect your cargo from moving during transit we have recently launched a market leading Moisture Control solution.
 It has the highest absorbency rate available today of 320% of its own weight.
 Plus, the high performing Tyvek© technology in the outer bags guarantees they are tear resistant and leak proof.

 Our international network of expert advisers and trainers will ensure that your workforce knows exactly how to control the moisture levels inside your shipments and mitigate your risk of moisture damage from condensation.
-To safeguard your cargo and your bottom line, talk to the world’s leading cargo protection specialists, talk to one of the team.
+To safeguard your cargo and your bottom line, talk to the world’s leading cargo protection specialists, talk to your local Cargo protection Engineer today.